puppetlabs/puppetlabs-apache/README.md

 If none of these parameters is set, given a virtual host `example.com`, Puppet defaults to '$logroot/example.com_error_ssl.log' for SSL virtual hosts and '$logroot/example.com_error.log' for non-SSL virtual hosts.

+Default: `undef`.

 ##### `error_log_pipe`

 Specifies a pipe to send error log messages to.
-Default: `undef`.

 This parameter has no effect if the [`error_log_file`][] parameter has a value.
 If neither this parameter nor `error_log_file` has a value, Puppet then checks [`error_log_syslog`][].

+Default: `undef`.

 ##### `error_log_syslog`

 Determines whether to send all error log messages to syslog.
-Valid options: Boolean.
-Default: `undef`.

 This parameter has no effect if either of the [`error_log_file`][] or [`error_log_pipe`][] parameters has a value.
 If none of these parameters has a value, given a virtual host `example.com`, Puppet defaults to '$logroot/example.com_error_ssl.log' for SSL virtual hosts and '$logroot/example.com_error.log' for non-SSL virtual hosts.

+Boolean.
+Default: `undef`.

 ##### `error_documents`

 A list of hashes which can be used to override the [ErrorDocument](https://httpd.apache.org/docs/current/mod/core.html#errordocument) settings for this virtual host.
-Default: '[]'.

-An example:
+For example:

 ``` puppet
 apache::vhost { 'sample.example.net':